 There can be advantages for both the buyer and seller when purchasing a property with cash.
 These include:

 - A potentially quicker sale - If a buyer has to secure a loan or mortgage first, it can often delay the transaction.
-They will typically hear from the lender a month after sending their application and will then be put through a number of checks before being accepted.
-A cash buyer should provide proof of funds immediately, eliminating the need to wait.
+The lender will need to do an affordability assessment before confirming a mortgage offer – this process can take a couple of weeks.
+A cash buyer can provide proof of funds immediately, eliminating the need to wait.
 Mortgage lenders will also require specific surveys and legal checks to be carried out whilst a cash buyer may not want to wait for these.
-However, it is recommended that these are arranged regardless.

 - No downward property chain - As a cash buyer doesn’t need to depend on the sale of their previous home, they reduce the length of the property chain.
 This means that there’s less risk of the transaction being delayed or collapsing due to other transactions within the chain.
 According to data by the HomeOwners Alliance, 1 in 5 collapsed property sales in the UK are the result of another sale falling through within the chain.